Contemporary Social Issues in Hispanic Media

 SPAN 489 / The Teaching of World Languages

 A study of the methods of teaching world languages in secondary schools.
 A field component is required.
 May not be counted toward a major or minor in the Department of World Languages and Cultures.
 Prerequisite: admission to Teacher Education.
 (3 credits)

 SPAN 493 / Senior Spanish Seminar

 A senior-level capstone course which integrates knowledge and skills from previous Spanish courses.
 Language skills (speaking, listening, writing, reading) are refined as depth and nuance are added to the understanding of Hispanic history, literature, culture and contemporary events.
-Prerequisites: SPAN 220, senior standing and consent of the Chair of the Department.
+Prerequisites: SPAN 220, senior standing and consent of the chair of the department.
+(3 credits)

 Required Courses for the Spanish Major